omnetpp/omnetpp.org/downloads/Antnet.md

 The steps are following:

 1. Open protocolParameters.h file
-2. Go to line 38 that has #define _FLYINGANTS
+2. Go to line 38 that has #define _FLYINGANTSbg
 3. If you are interested in compiling AntNet-CL, then comment this line
 4. If you are interested in compiling AntNet-CO, then simply remove the
   // from the beginning of this line.